OctopusDeploy/docs/docs/deployment-targets/ssh-targets/index.md

 ![](/docs/images/3048063/3277600.png)

-Note that due to the Tentacle being effectively a "virtual Tentacle" running on the server itself, if the endpoint is healthy it will indicate in the health logs that the running version is the same as the server version.
+Note that due to the Tentacle being effectively a ‚Äúvirtual Tentacle‚Äù running on the server itself, if the endpoint is healthy it will indicate in the health logs that the running version is the same as the server version.